devopsdays/devopsdays-web/content/events/2017-chicago/index.md

     <h3 class = "nav-item">"I have an army."</h3>
     <h3 class = "nav-item">"We have a yak."</h3>
     </blockquote>

+    From fledgling startups to established industry, the Midwest is home to a large, vibrant technology community.
+Chicago, in particular, has been a flurry of activity in the past several years, drawing attention from around the globe.

+DevOpsDays Chicago brings development, operations, QA, InfoSec, management, and leadership together to discuss the culture and tools to make better organizations and products.
+The 2017 event will be the fourth time we have held DevOpsDays Chicago, and it should be bigger and better than ever before!

+We expect 450 people this year and will be holding the event on September 12-13, 2017 at the Holiday Inn Mart Plaza in downtown Chicago.

+The format of DevOpsDays Chicago includes a single track of 30 minute talks in the morning of each event, followed by Ignite talks (5 minute, auto forwarding).
+We spend the rest of the afternoon in Open Spaces, which are considered a key portion of the event.

   </div>
   <div class = "col-md-6 pull-md-6">